Esmael Mangudadatu: Maguindanao massacre

-The man thought responsible Andal Ampatuan Jr. denies that he was responsible and instead blames the MILF an armed Islamic group that operates in the Southern Philippines.
+The man thought responsible, Andal Ampatuan Jr. denied that he was responsible and instead blamed the MILF, an armed Islamic group that operates in the Southern Philippines.
 MILF released a statement denying that it was responsible.

 2010 elections

 Four days after the massacre, Mangudadatu traveled along the same road where the attack had occurred to successfully file his candidacy in the election.
-He ran under the banner of the Lakas Kampi CMD party.
+He ran under the banner of the Lakas–Kampi–CMD party.
 In the party, Mangudadatu replaced his rivals from the Ampatuan clan who perpetrated the massacre.
-He won the election and served 9 years as governor.
+He won the election and then served three terms as governor.

 Gaisano Mall shootings

 On February 11, 2010, Tamano Kamendan approached Mangudadatu and his entourage at the Gaisano South Citimall in Davao City.
 An altercation took place and Kamendan was killed by Esmael Mangudadatu's bodyguard.
 Mangudadatu released a statement that Kamendan was an associate of the Ampatuan clan and that he was trying to kidnap his children.
-Kamendan's wife denies the Ampatuan connection and has stated in an affidavit that her husband was just shopping when Mangudadatu ordered his men to shoot him.
+Kamendan's wife denied the Ampatuan connection and has stated in an affidavit that her husband was just shopping when Mangudadatu ordered his men to shoot him.
 On February 14, 2010, Mangudadatu and his bodyguard were charged with murder.
+The charge against Mangudadatu was dismissed in August 2011.

 Tacurong city car bombing

-Mangudadatu's convoy on August 15, 2011, was involved in a car bombing incident along a highway in Tacurong city, Sultan Kudarat.
+On August 15, 2011, Mangudadatu's convoy was involved in a car bombing incident along a highway in Tacurong city, Sultan Kudarat.
 Two people were killed, including a Maguindanao board member, while six others were wounded.
 The bomb exploded while Mangudadatu's convoy was cruising along the highway in Tacurong.
 The governor and his followers were heading to a restaurant to celebrate his birthday.

 The bomb, placed inside an old, white Kia vehicle parked at the side of the road fronting the Cherubim Methodist Learning Center in Alunan Highway, exploded when a Toyota Fortuner, where the provincial board member was on board, passed near it.
 Mangudadatu was unhurt because his vehicle was bullet-proof.